ixaxaar/libdsalgo.cuda/README.md

 ## Motivation

-Because giving entrance exams at fucking 36 years of age is boring as shit.
+Because giving entrance exams at this age is boring as shit.

 ## Contains